Minority Business Enterprise (MBE)

 Questions applicants ask about MBE

-How long does MBE certification take?
+How long does MBE certification actually take?

 How much does MBE certification cost?